LincolnKoskela/Klondike/README.md

 - Card/Deck creation, basic pile functionalities and acceptance
 - Deal a new board with initial card layout of all tableaus and stock pile
 - **Left off at:** Playing and testing for bugs.
 Looking for minor improvements.
+Also adding last move description, in gameengine.
+Deep into testing phase.

 ## Project Management
 You can view my Agile board and current development progress here: